istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/change-notes/index.md

 ## Traffic Management

 - **Improved** `ServiceEntry` with `resolution: NONE` to respect `targetPort`, if specified.
   This is particularly useful when doing TLS origination, allowing to set `port:80, targetPort: 443`.
-If undesired set `--compatibilityVersion=1.21` to revert to the old behavior, or remove the `targetPort` specification.
+  If undesired, set `--compatibilityVersion=1.21` to revert to the old behavior or remove the `targetPort` specification.

 - **Improved** XDS generation to send less resource when possible, sometimes omitting a response entirely.
 This can be disabled by the `PILOT_PARTIAL_FULL_PUSHES=false` environment variable, if necessary.